 “To be honest, management or being a sales manager is something you kind of have to worry about even before you hire.
 To give you an example, here’s the most common mistake I see people making…”

-- When breaking-in salesmen, only train them on the product, the market, and the emotional journey of the sale.
+- When bringing-in sales pros, only train them on the product, the market, and the emotional journey of the sale.

 - Once they’ve locked in their presentation, you can calibrate and optimize